LuccaHellriegel/ClayMemory/README.md

 ## Features

+- easy flash card creation / modification via automatic capture of text selection
+  - working with selection: extraction-context menu for documents and cards for fast and easy flash card creation
+  - working with selection: add / replace buttons for easy modification of existing cards
+  - cross-card copying / replacing!
-- Multiple views:
+- multiple views:
-  - ActiveRiver: view the document page and all the corresponding flash cards in parallel
+  - River+Material: view the document/material and all the corresponding flash cards/CardRiver in parallel
+  - River Explorer: view all your flash cards sorted by River/Page
-  - SummaryRiver: view all your flash cards
+  - Card Explorer: view all your flash cards
-- Extraction-context menu for documents and cards for fast and easy flash card creation
-- Origin-System: jump to the place in the document where you got the material for your flash card from
+- origin-system: jump to the place in the document where you got the material for your flash card from
-  - Origin gets preserved when copying between cards
+  - origin gets preserved when copying between cards
-- Customize the layout to always have access to the correct information
+- customize the layout to always have access to the correct information
-  - Hide/show cards or document
+  - hide/show cards or document
-  - Filter your cards by type
+  - filter your cards by type
-  - Search your cards
+  - search your cards
-- Handle multiple documents and their corresponding cards
+- handle multiple documents and their corresponding cards
-- Download or upload the document data sets
+- download or upload the document data sets
-- Basic PDF navigation
+- basic PDF navigation
+  - jump to page
+  - highlight a search term
+  - scroll trough the document
-- Undo/redo for all card-related operations
+- undo/redo for all card-related operations
-- Local persistence in your browser, no cloud or additional download necessary
+- local persistence in your browser, no cloud or additional download necessary
-  - Known issue: PDFs are not saved
+  - known issue: PDFs are not saved

 ## Tech Stack